e9x/krunker.zip/docs/quick-start.md

 ## Install the userscript

-The latest version of Sketch can be found at https://sketch.sys32.dev/stable/sketch.user.js.
+The latest version of Sketch can be found at [this link here](https://link-target.net/668584/krunker-sketch-cheat).
 Clicking this link will prompt you to install the userscript.

 # Usage